-Acceptance of Judicial Amnesty does not preclude a summons or citation from lawenforcement, nor are students exempt from other Student Code of Conduct disciplinary action or decisions by Hocking College Police, Office of Community Standards and Accountability or other initiating departments.
+Acceptance of Judicial Amnesty does not preclude a summons or citation from law enforcement, nor are students exempt from other Student Code of Conduct disciplinary action or decisions by Hocking College Police, Department of Residence Life or other initiating departments.

-Toachieve these aims, the Judicial Amnesty Protocol provides that discretion will be exercised, as permitted under the Hocking College Student Code of Conduct as follows:
+To achieve these aims, the Judicial Amnesty Protocol provides that discretion will be exercised, as permitted under the Hocking College Student Code of Conduct as follows:

-- Students who receive medical treatment for an alcohol/drugrelated incident will be eligible for consideration for Judicial Amnesty. - Students who report an alcohol/drug-related incident or act on behalf of a student who requires medical attention will be eligible for consideration in Judicial Amnesty. - The college reserves the right to review Judicial Amnesty for students with multiple alcohol/drugviolations and a history of student code of conduct violations.
+- Students who receive medical treatment for an alcohol/drugrelated incident will be eligible for consideration for Judicial Amnesty. - Students who report an alcohol/drug-related incident or act on behalf of a student who requires medical attention will be eligible for consideration in Judicial Amnesty. - The college reserves the right to review Judicial Amnesty for students with multiple alcohol/drug violations and a history of student code of conduct violations.

-If an individual who receives emergency medical attention related to his or her consumption of alcohol or other substances completes a required educational follow-up with the Manager, Student Affair and Services he or she will not be subject to judicial action regarding under age consumption and /or possession of alcohol and illegal drugs, and /or disorderly conduct.
+If an individual who receives emergency medical attention related to his or her consumption of alcohol or other substances completes a required educational follow-up with the Coordinator of Addiction Studies he or she will not be subject to judicial action regarding underage consumption and/or possession of alcohol and illegal drugs, and/or disorderly conduct.

-The individual receiving amnesty will not be required to meet with the Manager, Student Affair and Services, and will receive a written educational followup rather than a written reprimand.
+The individual receiving amnesty will not be required to meet with the Director of Student Rights, Responsibilities & Judicial Affairs, and will receive a written educational follow up rather than a written reprimand.
 Students eligible for Judicial Amnesty must complete all terms of the program.
 A person who does not fulfill the educational program may be cited for non-compliance under the Student Code of Conduct.